-The course is assessed entirely by four written examinations at the end of the upper sixth: two core pure mathematics papers, one further pure paper and one further mechanics paper.
-All papers are equally weighted and are 1 hour 30 minutes each in duration.
+The course is assessed entirely by four written examinations: two Core Pure Maths papers and one paper on each of the two option optional units.
+All papers are equally weighted and are 1 hour 30 minutes long.

 Edexcel AS and A Level Further Mathematics: Further Pure Mathematics Book 1/AS Textbook + e-book

 Published by Pearson, ISBN 978-1292183336